De Officiis

-De Officiis (On Duties or On Obligations) is a political and ethical treatise by the Roman orator, philosopher, and statesman Marcus Tullius Cicero written in 44 BC.
-The treatise is divided into three books, in which Cicero expounds his conception of the best way to live, behave, and observe moral obligations.
-The work discusses what is honorable (Book I), what is to one's advantage (Book II), and what to do when the honorable and one's private interest apparently conflict (Book III).
-In the first two books Cicero was heavily influenced by the Stoic philosopher Panaetius, but wrote more independently for the third book.
-In addition to being a central component of liberal education for centuries, the work was held in high regard among many prolific philosophers and statesman including Augustine, Thomas Aquinas, Hugo Grotius, Montesquieu, Voltaire, and the American Founding Fathers.
-De Officiis, along with Xenophon's Cyropaedia, are considered among the foundational works in the genre of the mirrors for princes, now most famously associated with Machiavelli's The Prince.
+De Officiis (On Duties, On Obligations, or On Moral Responsibilities) is a 44 BC treatise by Marcus Tullius Cicero divided into three books, in which Cicero expounds his conception of the best way to live, behave, and observe moral obligations.
+The posthumously published work discusses what is honorable (Book I), what is to one's advantage (Book II), and what to do when the honorable and private gain apparently conflict (Book III).
+For the first two books Cicero was dependent on the Stoic philosopher Panaetius, but wrote more independently for the third book.

 Background

 De Officiis was written in October–November 44 BC, in under four weeks.
 This was Cicero's last year alive, and he was 62 years of age.
 Cicero was at this time still active in politics, trying to stop revolutionary forces from taking control of the Roman Republic.
 Despite his efforts, the republican system failed to revive even upon the assassination of Caesar, and Cicero was himself assassinated shortly thereafter.